Lab: Difference-in-Differences from Scratch

 - In most settings, cluster standard errors at the level where treatment varies

-- Two-way fixed effects (unit + time) is the standard implementation in applied work
+- Two-way fixed effects (unit + time) is the most common implementation in applied work